desmos-labs/desmos/docs/architecture/adr-020-post-ownership-change.md

 ### Positive

-- Enable users to transfer a post to another user
+- Enable users to transfer the ownership of a post to another user

 ### Negative